 Included in the order is a series of 14 massive VLCC 320,000 tons deadweight oil tankers that will be 336 mts long, 60mts beam and 29.5mts depth, that are all being constructed by Daewoo Shipbuilders.
 Each vessel will cost well over £60m depending on engine type and are being built for owners in Norway, Greece, the USA and South Korea.
-They will all have 17 of the SOLASOLV screens installed when they are delivered to their various owners throughout the rest of this year.
+They will all have 17 of the SOLASOLV marine window sun shades installed when they are delivered to their various owners throughout the rest of this year.

 There is also a series of 5 much smaller but still significantly big 50,000 tons deadweight Handymax products carriers / tankers in the order, destined for Japanese owners.